LapisSea/JDatablockFS/README.md

 - `@IODependency.NumSize`: This annotation has the same effect as `IODependency.VirtualNumSize` except it does not create a virtual field but references the name of another field.
 -

-`@IOType.Dynamic`: This annotation enables the field to have a value whose class does not match the field exactly.
-This freedom comes at the cost of needing an extra typeID virtual field and any stored value will need to have its class layout stored on file what can create a lot of non-useful data.
-Use this annotation only when needed.

-- `@IOValueUnmanaged`: This annotation can be used on static methods inside an `IOInstance.Unmanaged` to mark that function as a static unmanaged field factory.
+- `@IOUnmanagedValueInfo`: This annotation can be used on static methods inside an `IOInstance.Unmanaged` to mark that function as a static unmanaged field factory.

 ---